Frequently Asked Questions

 Cyclocross bikes are more similar to road bikes than mountain bikes, though they do usually have knobbier tires and cantilever brakes that help keep mud and leaves, etc., from getting clogged up in them.

 What does UCI Elite mean?

 That means some of the world’s best cyclocross racers will be right here in Rochester racing in Ellison Park!
 Including a bunch of current and past national champions, the competition will be fierce – so don’t miss a second of it!

 What else can I expect to see at the event?

 The race is free to spectators, and while racing headlines the weekend the event has much more to offer.
-Other entertainment includes music with an amazing professional race announcer, a bounce house for the kids, a BBQ pit brought to you by Good Smoke BBQ, an amazing beer garden featuring brews from Rochester’s own Rohrbach Brewing Company, and artisan brewed coffee from Joe Bean Coffee Roasters.
+Other entertainment includes music with an amazing professional race announcer, a BBQ pit brought to you by Good Smoke BBQ, an amazing beer garden featuring brews from Rochester’s own Rohrbach Brewing Company, and artisan brewed coffee from Joe Bean Coffee Roasters.

 Where can I park my car?

 Ample parking is available on Blossom Rd.
 Here is a link to the Parking MAP & DIRECTIONS